reactome/qa-server/README.md

    executing that runnable jar quietly exits immediately with no output.

-6. Export `release-qa` as a runnable jar file with main class `org.reactome.release.qa.Notify` into the staging file `lib/Notify-jar-with-dependencies.jar` by running Maven on the `notify_pom.xml`, e.g.:

-       mvn -f notify_pom.xml package
+6. Build the `qa-server` Maven package and copy the resulting `target` jar with dependencies to the staging file `lib/Notify-jar-with-dependencies.jar`.

 7. Copy the relevant configuration files into the staging area.
    The configurations are documented in the respective projects,